Syowa Station (Antarctica)

 Syowa Station (昭和基地, Shōwa Kichi) is a Japanese permanent research station on East Ongul Island in Queen Maud Land, Antarctica.
 Built in 1957, Syowa Station is named for the era in the Japanese calendar during which it was established, the Shōwa period.
+(Note: The official spelling seen on the NIPR English website and on-site signage uses Nihon-shiki romanization, though the facility is also referred to in English language journals and news sources as Showa Station.)